joehahn/exes-n-ohs/README.md

 the following summary report that describes the MLP model built here:<br />
 ![](figs/mlp_summary.png)<br />
-which shows that this neural net has five layers, an input layer having N=2 neurons that receive each record's (x,y) coordinates, three densely-connected hidden layers composed of N=10, 60, and then 20 neurons, followed by an N=3 neuron layer that outputs each record's class probabilities.
-And to manage any overfitting, dropout layers are also sandwiched between each of the above dense layers with dropout_fraction=0.1
+which shows that this neural net has five layers, an input layer having N=2 neurons to receive each record's (x,y) coordinates, three densely-connected hidden layers composed of N=16, 32, and then 12 neurons, followed by an N=3 neuron layer that outputs each record's class probabilities.
+And to manage any overfitting, dropout layers are also sandwiched between some of the hidden layers with dropout fractions of 0.2 and 0.1

 The MLP model is then trained on a much larger sample of records, 10 million, and that trained  model is then used to compute its decision boundary:<br />